Skip to main content

 Explores key issues in America cinema during the second half of the twentieth century, connecting central problems of film studies (e.g., authorship, genre, narratology, style, gender analysis, and the spectacle of violence) to moments of major transition in the American film industry (e.g., the Red Scare and the end of the Production Code in the 1950s; the emergence of the New Hollywood and the breakdown of the studio system in the 1960s; and the rise of the mega-blockbuster in the 1970s).
 Same as MACS 273.
 Prerequisite: Completion of the Composition I requirement.

-Study of the way writers of all genders have portrayed women's images, social roles, and psychologies in British, American, or Anglophone literatures.
-Same as GWS 281.
-May be repeated in separate semesters to a maximum of 6 hours if topics vary; with permission from English advising office.
+Study of British and American women authors.
+Same as GWS 280.
+May be repeated with permission of English advising office to a maximum of 6 hours if topics vary.
 Prerequisite: Completion of the Composition I requirement.

 ENGL 285 - Postcolonial Literature in English